MDLC01/brainfuck-interpreter/README.md

 In general, any loop that:

-- Is balanced (ends on the same cell it started),
+- Is balanced (ends on the same cell as the one where it started),
 - Decrements its origin by one each iteration,
 - Increments other cells one or multiple times each iteration,
 - And *nothing else*;